Your Michigan degree…simplified.

 - Two courses in Natural Sciences including one with laboratory experience (from two disciplines)

 The MTA is an excellent opportunity for students to take a group of lower-level core college courses knowing that they will transfer and apply to many of Michigan’s four-year institutions.
-While the MTA was designed to be easy to understand, it is not meant to be a road map for self-advising.
 If managed properly, students can work on their MTA courses while working to satisfy other degree requirements at their eventual institution.
 It is important to note that the MTA is not the best fit for all programs.
 There are many programs around the state for which the MTA is not a good fit.
 Students are encouraged to work with their advisors in order to select a path that is best for them.